-The Graphics BaselO Interface Panel
+Graphics BaselO Interface Panel

 The graphics BaseIO assembly (IO6G) is a graphics-oriented set of interface connectors that comes standard with each Onyx2 deskside system.
 The connectors on the BaseIO include support for Ethernet, two keyboards, analog and digital audio, serial and parallel connectors, and others.
-The following sections provide location and pinout information on these connectors.
+The following sections provide location and pinout information for these connectors.

-Figure 4-8 identifies all the connectors on the graphics BaseIO panel.
+Figure 4-9 identifies all the connectors on the graphics BaseIO panel.

-Figure 4-8 BaseIO (IO6G) Panel and Connectors
+Figure 4-9 BaseIO (IO6G) Panel and Connectors